Ojoiyabode/LITA-PROJECT-SALES-PERFORMANCE-ANALYSIS/README.md

  ![Screenshot 2025-03-19 154616](https://github.com/user-attachments/assets/187b4abd-92fb-4b9e-a16f-9cd85d8ff2a6)

 ![Screenshot 2025-03-19 154640](https://github.com/user-attachments/assets/9ff6d589-9975-4551-b257-78c396826898)

 ![Screenshot 2025-03-19 155738](https://github.com/user-attachments/assets/ae9b2b2a-d780-46f2-9e14-32f894fd8487)

  ![Screenshot 2025-03-19 155754](https://github.com/user-attachments/assets/2eab66d4-097c-4100-9593-bfc0c88ea102)

 ![Screenshot 2025-03-19 155814](https://github.com/user-attachments/assets/301369ff-70c9-43de-9af0-cfd231328bf1)

 ![Screenshot 2025-03-19 155834](https://github.com/user-attachments/assets/d011b92e-5c1a-4884-b9d7-c579af6da427)

  ## RECOMMENDATION
+ ---
+- REVISED MARKETING STRATEGIES FOR PRODUCTS
- - FROM THE TOTAL SALES PER PRODUCT: Socks is the least selling product, this implies that the product require more marketing strategies for product visibility or the product has less target aundience.
+ Shoes are the highest selling products.
+The South region has the highest sales performance still with the sales of shoes.
+This implies that there is a high target audience and visiblity for Shoes while Socks is the least selling product, this implies that the product require more marketing strategies for product visibility or the product has less target aundience.
+In regions with low sales performance such as the West and North should have their target audience and marketing strategies reviewed to ensure that marketing strategies are reaching the right audience.

- - FROM THE TOTAL SALES PER REGION: It is recommended that the target audience for the least selling products per region should be re-evualted so marketing strategies can be done targeting the target audience for these products so there can be an increase in product visibility and sales for these product.
+- CONSUMER LOYALTY INCENTIVES
+  Consumer loyalty incentives should be implemented to ensure consumer retention in the South and East region.
+These two regons has the highest sales performance.
+Therefore these measure would keep consumers.